 The Interactive Storytelling Experience

 Axonom is providing medical companies with virtual reality headsets to help customers explore operating rooms.

 Streamline Communication and Ease Configuration Concerns

 Imagine ordering expensive medical equipment without knowing it actually fits in the allotted space.
-It's too time-consuming to get the specs for each equipment and map where they should go.
+It's too time-consuming to get the specs for each piece of equipment and map where they should go.

-How comfortable will your boss be to approve such as purchase?
+How comfortable will your boss be to approve such a purchase?

 According to The American Institute of Architects, the top 10 concerns that owners and designers have about designing spaces involve errors, delivery methods, and conflict with stakeholders.